riseuplabs/crabgrass-core/doc/development/development-notes.md

    page_updated_at, created_by_id, updated_by_id, views_count, stars_count.

-this should be cleaned up. i think a lot of these are unused, yet others may be needed. why do we have created_by_login as a sortable index, but not contributors_count? do we really use the owner_name indexes?
+this should be cleaned up. i think a lot of these are unused, yet others may be needed. why do we have created_by_login as a sortable index, but not contributors_count?
+Why is there no index for pages updated_by? we need to expire those when the user image changes or the user is deleted.

+Do we really use the owner_name indexes?
+-> Yes - they are used for page lookup from the dispatch controller.
+Pages now live in /owner_name/Page_name.
+So it's really fast to find them this way.

 mailing list integration
 =============================